yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

   * `container` references the `container` variable
   * `.css` says: I'm about to give you directions on adding styles, or CSS rules. `.css` takes two arguments, a property, and a value.
-  * `backgroundColor` says: here is the property I'd like you to add to this element
+  * `'backgroundColor'` says: here is the property I'd like you to add to this element
   * `'mediumaquamarine'` says: here is the value I'd like you to update this property to.
 We can give any valid color name, hex code, or rgba value.
 It must be in a string.

 This entire line of code accesses the `div` element and updates that elements styles, so we see the background color change in the browser!

 <div class="practice">
   <h2>Practice: DOM Manipulation</h2>
-  <p>Ever wonder how sites or apps create a "dark mode"?
+  <p>Ever wonder how sites or apps create the "dark mode" feature?
 You're about to do just that!</p>
-  <p>Create a new CodePen and load jQuery into it.</p>
+  <p>You can either work off of the Baby Seals Glitch project, or <a target="blank" href="https://glitch.com/~practice-dark-mode">start with this one!</a></p>
   <p>Create two <code class="practice-code">button</code> elements in your HTML, both nested inside of a <code class="practice-code">div</code>.
 One button should be labeled "light mode" and the other "dark mode".
 They will both need their own class name.</p>
   <p>Now, write the JavaScript so that when the dark mode button is clicked, the background color of the <code class="practice-code">div</code> changes to a dark color.
 When the light mode button is clicked, the background color should change to a light color.</p>
   <p><strong>Medium Challenge:</strong> When an application uses dark mode, not only the background color changes; so do fonts, colors, etc. Add a few more elements to your HTML.
 When each button is clicked, those elements should change colors appropriately.</p>